mcsee/Software-Design-Articles/Articles/Theory/How to Decouple a Legacy System/readme.md

 ## 6 — We find a design pattern.

-The process, according to bijection, models a real world process.
+The process, according to bijection, models a real-world process.
 This seems to fit the [**Command**](https://en.wikipedia.org/wiki/Command_pattern)pattern.

 However, we believe that it is closer to a [**method object**](https://refactoring.guru/replace-method-with-method-object) where there is an ordered sequence of executions, modeling the different steps of an algorithm.